nfrechette/acl-ue4-plugin/Docs/README.md

 ## Engine integration

-In order to use the ACL plugin in *Unreal Engine 4.23* and earlier, you will need to manually integrate a few engine changes.
-These changes can be found in the following *GitHub* branches:

-*  **4.19.x:** [branch](https://github.com/nfrechette/UnrealEngine/tree/4.19-acl) - [patch](https://github.com/nfrechette/UnrealEngine/pull/3.patch) (requires ACL plugin **v0.3 or earlier**)
-*  4.20.x: Use 4.19.x for inspiration, few to no engine changes should conflict (requires ACL plugin **v0.3 or earlier**)
-*  4.21.x: Use 4.22.x for inspiration, few to no engine changes should conflict (requires ACL plugin **v0.4**)
-*  **4.22.x:** [branch](https://github.com/nfrechette/UnrealEngine/tree/4.22-acl) - [patch](https://github.com/nfrechette/UnrealEngine/pull/4.patch) (requires ACL plugin **v0.4**)
-*  **4.23.x:** [branch](https://github.com/nfrechette/UnrealEngine/tree/4.23-acl) - [patch](https://github.com/nfrechette/UnrealEngine/pull/5.patch) (requires ACL plugin **v0.5**)
-*  4.24.x: Use 4.23.x for inspiration, few to no engine changes should conflict (requires ACL plugin **v0.5**)
-*  **4.25.x and later**: No custom engine changes required (requires ACL plugin **v1.0** and later)

-Note that in order to see the custom engine branches linked above, you will first need to [request access](https://www.unrealengine.com/en-US/ue4-on-github) to the *Unreal Engine* source code.

-### Integration details for UE 4.24 and earlier

-Some engine changes are required for the ACL plugin to work with these versions.
-The changes are minimal and consist of a global registry for animation codecs that plugins can hook into as well as exposing a few things needed.
-The branches in my fork of the Unreal Engine do not contain the ACL plugin.
-You will have to download a plugin release suitable for your engine version.
-Simply place the `ACLPlugin` directory under `UE4 Root\Engine\Plugins` or in the plugin directory of your project.

-### Integration details for UE 4.25 and later

-UE 4.25 natively supports an animation compression codec interface suitable for plugins.
-This allows ACL to function as-is with no custom engine changes straight from the Unreal Marketplace or from GitHub.
+Starting with UE 4.25, the engine natively supports an animation compression codec interface suitable for plugins.
+This allows the *ACL Plugin v1.0.0* (and up) to function as-is with no custom engine changes straight from the Unreal Marketplace or from GitHub.
 Here are the necessary steps in order to use the plugin directly from GitHub:

 *  Clone the *develop* branch and its sub-modules with: `git clone --recurse-submodules https://github.com/nfrechette/acl-ue4-plugin.git`
 *  Grab the `ACLPlugin` directory located here: [acl-ue4-plugin/ACLPlugin](../ACLPlugin) and copy it under `UE4 Root\Engine\Plugins` or in the plugin directory of your project.